MikebellyHi/DjangoTests/README.txt

-This project is test Django only for me and my amsll project
+This project is test Django only for me and my small project